Information about the American Library Association’s public awareness campaigns

 The Campaign for America’s Libraries and the trademarked @your library® brand was retired in 2015 to make way for the Libraries Transform public awareness campaign.
 Read about the history of the Campaign for America's Libraries.

-Thanks to everyone for a great National Library Week 2017!
+Thanks to Misty Copeland for serving as 2018 National Library Week Honorary Chair!

 I Love My Librarian Award